pedromundo/MATE71/1_RevolutionSolids/README.txt

-[q],[w],[e] change the visualization mode of the solid to points, tris and filled polygons respectivelly, while [u],[i] and [p] change the texture and lighting parameters to simulate a highly specular (metal), almost completely diffuse (fabric) and slightly specular surface respectivelly.
+[q],[w],[e] change the visualization mode of the solid to points, tris and filled polygons respectivelly, while [u],[i] and [p] change the texture and lighting parameters to simulate a highly specular (metal/plastic) almost completely diffuse (fabric) and slightly specular surface (clay) respectively.

-By left-clicking  and dragging on the rightmost half of the screen, you can rotate the  "camera" around the center of the universe.
+By left-clicking and dragging on the rightmost half of the screen, you can rotate the "camera" around the origin.

 Shift+[c] resets everything.